jonahdf/jonahdf.github.io/_posts/2020-07-21-dewey-point.md

 {% include image.html file="assets/images/mariposa.jpg" description="Giant sequoias in the Mariposa grove.
 Biggest trees I have ever seen, but not necessarily worth the walk given limited time to explore Yosemite"%}

+{% include image.html file="assets/images/tunnel.jpg" description="Obligatory photo from tunnel view.
+Stranger took it and airdropped, but surprisingly one of the best pictures of us from our entire relationship!" %}